mattiaongit/Sensorino/README.md

   Connect the emitter LED positive(+) in the analog 1 pin Connect the emitter LED negative(-) in the gnd pin (ground)

-2) Load the code on the microcontroller
+2) Loading code on the microcontroller / Setup

     Once the wiring is done, load the program on the microcontroller.
-   You can set up the numbers #n of training set samples.
-Check the code at "REGRESSOR VARS" setting
+    You can set up the numbers of samples for your trainig set.
+Check the "REGRESSOR VARS" setting

+3) Training

-3) Once the program run, it will propt you in the console instruction for the training set.
+    Once the program run, instruction will be provided on how to train your predictor.

 4) Done!
 After the training, you can start use your distance sensor.